 - willingness to change direction when something isn't working

 - ability to deal with conflict gracefully

 Why are soft skills important?

 Business projects often require employees to work as a team, making employees' abilities to have positive interactions with others just as valuable as the technical tasks they're asked to accomplish.
-As a result, business leaders are seeking workers who possess team work, collaboration, communication, problem-solving skills, and other emotional and cognitive capabilities to work in multimember, multidisciplinary teams that are geographically and/or cultural dispersed.
+As a result, business leaders are seeking workers who possess teamwork, collaboration, communication, and problem-solving skills as well as other emotional and cognitive capabilities to work in multimember, multidisciplinary teams that are geographically and/or cultural dispersed.